-The Management's perspective on performance of the Company for financial year 2021-22 is given in this report, should be read in conjunction with the Company's financial statements, the schedules and notes thereto and other information included elsewhere in the Annual Report.
+The Management's perspective on performance of the Company for financial year 2022-23 is given in this report, should be read in conjunction with the Company's financial statements, the schedules and notes thereto and other information included elsewhere in the Annual Report.
 The Company's financial statements have been prepared in accordance with Indian Accounting Standards ('Ind AS') complying with the requirements of the Companies Act, 2013, as amended and regulations issued by the Securities and Exchange Board of India ('SEBI') from time to time.

-Electrotherm (India) Limited an engineering, steel and EV company engaged in manufacturing of capital equipment for steel industry, TMT Bar, Ductile Iron (DI) Pipes and battery-operated electric vehicles.
-The Company is one of the largest manufacturers of induction melting furnace and refining equipment for steel making and currently has more than 6000 installations operating in more than 71 countries around the world.
-The Company is a leading engineering company in India and one of the strongest steel brand in Gujarat with a proven track record of operational excellence, cost efficiency, and high-quality products.
+Electrotherm (India) Limited a leading engineering company, known for providing best steel melting equipment globally.
+The company also has significant presence in steel sector for TMT Bar and DI Pipe industry in India.
+Electrotherm (India) Limited is maiden manufacturer and one of the known brands in battery-operated electric vehicles.
+The Company executes EPC projects and supplies engineering equipment in more than 71 countries around the world.
+The Company is a leading engineering company in India and one of the strongest steel brands in Gujarat with a proven track record of operational excellence, cost efficiency, and high-quality products.